BananaArch/SolarPanelOptimization/README.md

 </table>

 ## Motivation
 Solar power is one of the cheapest and fastest-growing energy sources in the world, offering a clean and sustainable alternative to fossil fuels.
 However, the efficiency of solar panels is highly dependent on their orientation relative to the sun.
+Solar panels are most efficient when they are completely perpendicular to the sun.
 Fixed-position panels often miss out on optimal sunlight throughout the day, leading to energy losses.
+Increase in energy production leads to a higher return on investment, which makes solar panels more economical, leading to higher adoption and lower carbon emissions.
+Enhancing the energy efficiency of solar panels reduces the need for additional panels and land, thereby lessening human environmental impact and helping to combat climate change.

 ## Project Description
 The goal of this project is to obtain the maximum energy production, balancing the aspect ratio as well as incidence angle to maximize energy return.